azdavis/azdavis.net/src/simple-js-game/index.md

 ## Starter code

 You need more than just JS to make a webpage.
-However, this lab focuses on only the JS component.
+However, this tutoral focuses on only the JS component.
 Bearing that in mind, you'll want some starter code.
-The starter code takes care of all the stuff you aren't being taught how to do in this lab.
+The starter code takes care of all the stuff you aren't being taught how to do in this tutoral.

 Unzip [`starter.zip`](starter.zip) to yield: